Essendon (West) - Aberfeldie

 Essendon (West) - Aberfeldie has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified five projects likely to impact this area.
-Key projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, Airport Toyota Expansion, and Maribyrnong River Master Plan Implementation.
-The following list details those expected to be most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting this region.
+Key projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, Niddrie (Keilor Road) Activity Centre Structure Plan, and Airport Toyota Expansion.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.